jofmi/collectivo/README.md

 ## Linting

-- To run linting, use: `pnpm lint`
+- To run linting checks, use: `pnpm lint`
 - To apply linting to all files, use: `pnpm lint:fix`

 ## Formatting

 - To run formatting checks, use: `pnpm format`
-- To apply the formatting to all files, use: `pnpm format:fix`
+- To apply formatting to all files, use: `pnpm format:fix`

 ## Troubleshooting

-- To reset the database, run
+- To reset the database, delete the volume of the directus-db database
-  - drop table
-  - `docker compose restart directus directus-cache directus-db`
-- Udate dependencies `pnpm update -r -L`
+- To udate dependencies, run `pnpm update -r -L`
-- Publish all packages (remove --dry-run) `pnpm publish -r --access=public --dry-run`
+- To check packages ready to publich, run `pnpm publish -r --access=public  --dry-run`
+- To publish all packages, run `pnpm publish -r --access=public`

 ## Developing extensions